 7. Alcohol and drugs

-Most travel insurance policies won't cover for claims that arise from your being under the influence of alcohol and/or drugs.
+Most travel insurance policies will not cover claims that arise from you being under the influence of alcohol and/or drugs.

 8. Mobile Phone